MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/gateway-overview.md

 BGP reduces the need for manual route configuration on routers because it is a dynamic routing protocol, and automatically learns routes between sites that are connected by using site-to-site VPN connections.
 If your organization has multiple sites that are connected using BGP-enabled routers such as RAS Gateway, BGP allows the routers to automatically calculate and use valid routes to each other in the event of network disruption or failure.

 The BGP Route Reflector included with RAS Gateway provides an alternative to BGP full mesh topology that is required for route synchronization between routers.
-For more information, see [What is Route Reflector?](route-reflector-overview.md)
+For more information, see [What Is Route Reflector?](route-reflector-overview.md)

 ## How RAS Gateway works